ILIAS-eLearning/ILIAS/docs/INSTALL.md

 Afterwards you MUST open the ILIAS Installation Wizard in your browser (e.g. http://yourservername.org/setup/setup.php) and check if your database needs updates or hotfixes.

 In case of merge conflicts refer to [Resolving Conflicts - ILIAS Development Guide](http://www.ilias.de/docu/goto.php?target=pg_15604).

+<a name="information-on-updates"></a>
+## Information on Updates

+To keep your ILIAS Installation secure and healthy it is important that you keep it up to date.
+To get informations about updates and security fixes you SHOULD consider to subscribe to the ILIAS Admin Mailing-List: http://lists.ilias.de/cgi-bin/mailman/listinfo/ilias-admins

 <a name="upgrading-dependencies"></a>
 # Upgrading Dependencies